stevetasticsteve/Lexicon/to_do.md

 - When filtering the html dict letters with no hits shouldn't show
 - Bandit has taken issue with my assert statements.
 I've learned that try/except is more pythonic than asserts so I'll use them
-- Flake8 has identified read_lexicon() as too complex

 ## Implementation questions
 - Are the check_processed_data() and check_lexicon_entries() functions necessary?